 Yes, cloth diapers are more work.
 Yes, they are more expensive on the front end.

 However, if you can receive cloth diapers as gifts from friends or family (multiple people can go in on a big purchase together!), you will save TONS (to the tune of ~$800 in the first year) on diapers.

 If cloth diapers just aren’t your thing — be sure to take advantage of things like the diaper auto-subscription from Target or Amazon’s Family Subscription to save even more $$ on your monthly diaper purchases!

-Strictly from a financial perspective, breastfeeding your baby will save you a huge amount of money.
+Strictly from a financial perspective, breastfeeding your baby can save you a huge amount of money.

-Formula can cost about $1,500 during your baby’s first year.
+Infant formula can cost around $1,500 during your baby’s first year.

 So as long as you don’t go too crazy buying loads of breastfeeding supplies, you’ll be on the right track to saving money!